HEARTWARE HVAD SYSTEM

-Forty-two percent of all heart transplants are bridged to transplant with a ventricular assist device (VAD).1 The Medtronic commitment to advance the treatment of end-stage heart failure has never been stronger.
+Forty-five percent of all heart transplants are bridged to transplant with a ventricular assist device (VAD).1 The Medtronic commitment to advance the treatment of end-stage heart failure has never been stronger.

 The HeartWare™ HVAD™ System is the most widely studied implanted centrifugal ventricular device.2-5

 Over 2,000 patients are enrolled in HeartWare HVAD trials.

 As many as 350 hospitals trust the HeartWare HVAD System.
 It's used in 47 countries and serves more than 15,000 patients worldwide.*

 We continually learn and innovate, further advancing the treatment of end-stage heart failure.
 We are always striving to improve patient outcomes and the clinical experience of your practice.

 Medtronic is pleased to announce what no other company can — the HeartWare HVAD System is the only full-support, durable VAD FDA-approved for a less invasive thoracotomy approach.

 The HeartWare HVAD Pump is the world's smallest, commercially available, full-support centrifugal VAD designed to be implanted completely within the pericardial space.6

 The unique integrated inflow cannula design offers the flexibility to fit into smaller framed patients and treat more complex patients.7-13 It also allows for stable inflow position even with body habitus changes.14